FriskIsGit/debloater-for-android/README.md

 ## Package uninstaller for android
-Root privileges are not required for the uninstaller to work
+Root privileges are not required for the uninstaller to work <br>
+Most packages in the list are from google, xiaomi and samsung.
 ### Requirements:
 ```
 - JDK 8 or higher